 Coming from a background of classical piano and chamber music, Katya’s compositions ranges from solo piano to experimental electronic, from orchestral to folk, intuitively interacting with the visual element, and at times, contributing a necessary ingredient to storytelling.

 Katya composed original scores and contributed her works to a number of documentaries, features and shorts.
-Notably: “Born Free”, a British-Russian documentary produced by twice-Oscar-nominated producer, Mike Lerner, for Channel 4 in Britain; “Russian Woodpecker”, a documentary by Chad Gracia that earned the Grand Jury prize at the 2015 Sundance Film Festival; “Living Legend”, a film by Alonso Llosa that premiered at the Hampton’s Film Festival in 2015 and has since been acquired by the HBO, “The Rain Collector” by Bella Wing-Davey that premiered at the London Short Film Festival in January 2016 — and many others.
+Notably: “Born Free”, a British-Russian documentary produced by twice-Oscar-nominated producer, Mike Lerner, for Channel 4 in Britain; “Russian Woodpecker”, a documentary by Chad Gracia that earned the Grand Jury prize at the 2015 Sundance Film Festival; “Living Legend”, a film by Alonso Llosa that premiered at the Hampton’s Film Festival in 2015 and has since been acquired by the HBO, “The Rain Collector” by Bella Wing-Davey that premiered at the London Short Film Festival in January 2016, “Warrior” by Gene Pina, which premieres at the Beverly Hills Film Festival in 2018 — and many others.

 She holds Masters Degree from the Manhattan School of Music in piano performance.
 After taking a course in Music Technology at the Juilliard, Katya was chosen to become a composer fellow at the Sundance Music and Sound Design Lab 2016 at Skywalker Ranch under top industry composers Oswaldo Golijov and George S. Clinton.